Lone Star 100

 And be prepared.
 It might get chilly out there.

-100k will be 2 loops of 31.5 miles with Approx. 13,500 feet of gain and descent.
-The loops will be run all be run the counter clockwise rotation Relay teams for the 100k are 2 people.
+100k will be 2 loops of 31.5 miles with approximately 13,500 feet of gain and descent.
+The loops will be run the counter clockwise rotation.
+Relay teams for the 100k are 2 people.

 We did a course preview at Austin Trail Running Company.
 Check it out!

 Greg Luffey wrote a great write up on the Franklin Mountains Sky Race.
 This is about 95% of the course.
-The only difference is we dont go up Aztec Caves, we go to Upper Sunset to climb to Mundys.
+The only difference is we don't go up Aztec Caves.
+Instead, we go to Upper Sunset to climb to Mundys.
 We also don't use the Ridgeline Trail to get to the gap, we use Cottonwood.